Abstract

 Most multi-agent governance dashboards report completion rate as the primary throughput metric.
 An agent that finishes 500 tasks per day appears twice as productive as one that finishes 250.
 But this metric ignores a critical feedback loop: rework.
 When completed tasks contain errors that require correction, the effective throughput — the volume of work that actually stays done — is substantially lower than the reported completion rate.

 This paper introduces the Effective Throughput Model: F_effective = F_short (1 - R), where F_short is the short-term completion rate and R is the rework rate.
-We demonstrate empirically that rework rate is not a fixed property of an agent but a function of gate quality: R(g) = R_0 e^(-betag).
+We demonstrate that rework rate is not a fixed property of an agent but a function of gate quality: R(g) = R_0 e^(-betag).
 Stronger responsibility gates catch more errors before they reach completion, causing rework to decay exponentially.
-We derive the optimal gate strength g that maximizes a net throughput function accounting for both gate overhead and rework cost, and prove that this optimum is unique and analytically solvable.
-Across four production deployments, the optimal gate configuration increased effective throughput by 34% while reducing rework from 28.1% to 6.3%.
+We then separate two objectives that were too easy to blur together in earlier drafts: an effective-throughput objective that counts work that stays done, and a net-throughput* objective that also prices the cost of rework.
+The numerically optimal gate strength depends on which objective the operator actually cares about.
+In the internal evaluation set used in this article, optimized gate settings improved net throughput in an A/B-style comparison while sharply reducing rework from 28.1% to 6.3%.

 1. The Rework Illusion